rufuspollock-okfn/bubbletree/readme.txt

 * cuts - Array of filters?, e.g. ['year:2010']
 * breakdown - String, taxonomy for sub-breakdowns as displayed in the donut bubbles, e.g. 'cofog1'

+#### Using a locally stored API result

+* localApiCache - String, url to a locally stored API output JSON

+#### Inserting local JSON data (without using OpenSpending API)

+See section *Custom Data Format* for details on the JS tree specification.

+* localData - JS tree object
+* localDataPath - local path to a JSON file, uses same format as the *localData*

 ### Display Properties

 * bubbleType - String, defines what class is used to render the bubbles.
 Possible values are plain, icon, donut
 * initYear - Number, the year that is used to create the dynamic urls

 ### Debbugging Properties
-* testDataPath - String, local url (must be on same server) to a test data set in JSON format

 ### Custom Styling
 It is possible to change the default display properties of each bubble by setting up bubble styles.
 Bubble styles can be defined once for each taxonomy (e.g. COFOG) or for individual node ids.
 By now, you can use bubble styles to change the colors that come out of the API or to set up icon images for the bubbleType "icon".